nonplayer/hammercrawl/hc_core_player_3_rules.md

 The **shield bash** is a special melee attack available to Dwarves and Fighters using any non-tower shield. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
 The attack does half the rolled damage (round down), and the target must then make a Body Save vs the shield-bearer's attack roll.
 If failed, the shield-bearer additionally gets a choice of one of the following:

 * The target is disarmed, and their weapon knocked beyond immediate melee reach.
-* The target is "dazed" until their next action, suffering a combat disadvantage.
+* The target is "dazed" until their next action, suffering a combat Bane.
-* The target is knocked to the ground, and the next ally that attacks them gains an advantage on one of their dice.
+* The target is knocked to the ground, and the next ally that attacks them gains a Boon on one of their dice.

-Fighters who Shield Bash as one of their attack dice lose the shield's Defense 'vantages until their next combat turn.
+Fighters who Shield Bash as one of their attack dice lose the shield's Defense Beans until their next combat turn.
 Dwarves do not suffer this setback.

 #### Swap Gear Action